vmware-tanzu/community-edition/docs/site/content/docs/ref-unmanaged-cluster.md

 ## Customize the distribution

 Unmanaged clusters gather details on how to create a cluster from a Tanzu Kubernetes Release (TKr) file.
 For each release of unmanaged clusters, a [default TKr is set](https://github.com/vmware-tanzu/community-edition/blob/d0a8622e164c1e345686470b7bcce0c6be9c58f5/cli/cmd/plugin/unmanaged-cluster/tkr/tkr.go#L14-L16).

 When creating clusters, you can point to a different TKr using the `--tkr` flag.
-The TCE project keeps TKrs for unmanaged clusters at `projects.registry.vmware.com/tce/tkr`.
-Using [imgpkg](https://carvel.dev/imgpkg), you can query available TKrs using:
+TKrs for unmanaged clusters are available here: `projects.registry.vmware.com/tce/tkr`.
+ Use [imgpkg](https://carvel.dev/imgpkg), to query available TKrs:

 ```sh
 $ imgpkg tag list -i projects.registry.vmware.com/tce/tkr